 Holy guacamole, a book sale!

-For a limited time, I can make four of my favorites available in hardcover for the low, low price of $10.
+For a limited time, I can make four of my favorites available in hardcover for the low, low price of $10 each, $5 for paperbacks.
 Better yet, I'll personalize them!
 To order, use the "notes to Martha" tab on my website or email me at firstname.lastname@example.org.

 Who Stole New Year's Eve?
 Who stole all the ice sculptures from the College Springs winter carnival – and why?
 The case ought to be perfect for 12-year-old sleuths and Chickadee Court residents Alex Parakeet and Yasmeen Popp.
 Unfortunately, Yasmeen’s dislike of Eve, the new girl on the block, threatens the friendship.
 Is Alex on his own this time?
 Or is Eve his partner now?
 Before the detecting’s done, Alex will march in the holiday parade, celebrate Eve’s New Year’s Eve birthday, sniff out tricky clues all over town, and confront explosive danger in the dark.
 As always, Luau the ace-detective cat, is on hand to help out.
 With its fast-paced plot, humor and enticing clues, Who Stole New Year’s Eve? will draw in even reluctant readers, according to School Library Journal.